 Given the prevalence, it can be important to have an understanding of the symptoms of anxiety in case anxiety become problematic for yourself or someone you know.
 This article will explore four of the most common types of anxiety disorders: Generalized Anxiety Disorder (GAD), Panic Disorder, Social Anxiety Disorder, and Phobia Disorder.

-Please note - it can be common to identify with some of the information that will be outlined in this article (we all experience some anxiety at times) but if you feel as though the symptoms you are experiencing could relate to a mental health disorder, it's important to have a professional assessment through a doctor, rather than relying on self-diagnosis.
+Please note - it can be common to identify with some of the information that will be outlined in this article because we all experience anxiety.
+If you feel as though the symptoms you are experiencing could relate to a mental health disorder, it's important to have a professional assessment through a doctor, rather than relying on self-diagnosis.
 Likewise, if you are worried about a loved one who may be experiencing an undiagnosed anxiety disorder, encourage them to seek support from a medical professional - anxiety disorders are treatable.